 Commemorate the Life of Dr. Martin Luther King Jr.

-Learn about Dr. Martin Luther King Jr. and his nonviolent struggle for Civil Rights with these lesson plans and multimedia resources.
+Learn about Dr. Martin Luther King Jr. and his nonviolent struggle for civil rights in the United States with these lesson plans and multimedia resources.

 - Grades: PreK–K, 1–2, 3–5, 6–8, 9–12